pvdz/preval/tests/cases/normalize/expressions/assignments/for_a/auto_ident_call_computed_complex_simple.md

 ## Todos triggered

-- Calling a static method on an ident that is not global and not recorded: $tmpCallObj_$
+- (todo) Calling a static method on an ident that is not global and not recorded: $tmpCallObj_$

 ## Globals